luthersystems/sandbox/README.md

 `api/` directory.
 Learn more about how the API is defined and the data model definitions by reading the sandbox API's [documentation](api/).

-The application API is served by the "oracle", which interfaces with the LEIA platform.
+The application API is served by the "oracle", which interfaces with the Luther platform.
 Learn more about the design of the oracle and how to extend its functionality by reading the sandbox oracle's [documentation](oracleserv/sandbox-oracle/).